 Two cutter boats (a long-range interceptor and / or a short-range prosecutor) can be stored in the aft launch and recovery area.

 The main gun fitted forward is an MK110 57mm gun.
 It can fire at a rate of up to 220 rounds a minute for a range of nine miles.
 Close-in air defence capability is provided with a 20mm close-in weapon system (CIWS).

 Sensors / radars

-The NSC is equipped with X&S band surface search radar, EADS 3D air search radar, SPQ-9B fire control radar and Mk46 electro-optical / infrared sensor.
+The Legend-class NSC is equipped with X&S band surface search radar, EADS 3D air search radar, SPQ-9B fire control radar, and Mk46 electro-optical / infrared sensor.

 The SLQ-32 electronic warfare system protects the cutters from anti-ship missiles in an open sea environment.
-The MK 53 NULKA anti-ship missile self defence system integrates decoys / launchers, a decoy launch processor (DLP) and processor power supply (PPS).
+The MK 53 NULKA anti-ship missile self-defence system integrates decoys / launchers, a decoy launch processor (DLP), and a processor power supply (PPS).
 It can deceive new generation radar homing anti-ship missiles by launching autonomous decoys.

 Two diesel engines and a gas turbine deliver a total power output of 49,875shp to the ship.
-The propulsion system provides a top speed of 28kt, a range of 12,000nm and an endurance of 60 days.
+The propulsion system provides a top speed of 28k, a range of 12,000nm, and an endurance of 60 days.

 Construction began in September 2004 and keel for the lead ship in the class, the USCGC Bertholf (WMSL 750), was laid at Ingalls Shipyard in March 2005.
 The vessel was launched in September 2006 and commissioned in August 2008.

 The second NSC, the Waesche (WMSL 751), was laid down in September 2006, launched in July 2008, and commissioned in May 2010.